-- Interactive workshops (morning and afternoon workshops – pre-registration required)
+- Interactive workshops (full and half day, pre-registration required)

 - Special Technical Sessions (tentative) driven by participant needs